Here’s How to Be Healthy when You Live in a Dorm

 Step Four: Get Active, Get Moving

-You’ll also be living a more active lifestyle in doing so, getting exercise daily and keeping you in shape.
+You’ll also be living a more active lifestyle.
 Try it out and see if you notice a difference in your body’s shape after a five week period.

 Step Five: Take Up a Sport

 Remember when you were younger and you played every sport imaginable?
 Me neither.
-For some, joining the football team, tennis club and having swimming lessons every week was regular routine, others stayed home and played Crash Bandicoot to the early hours of the morning.
+For some, joining the football team and having swimming lessons every week was regular routine, others stayed home and played Crash Bandicoot to the early hours of the morning.

 How do you stay fit and healthy when you’re away at University?
 Let us know in the comments below!